fathzer-games/games-core/README.md

 You can implement your own transposition table and its policy (which positions to save or how to reuse them during the search).
 This library contains a basic implementation, try it to see if it is enough for your needs.

 # Known bugs
-- The AI always supposes a player that can't move loosed or make a draw ... which is not always the case (typically in [Reversi](https://en.wikipedia.org/wiki/Reversi).
+- The AI always supposes a player that can't move loosed or make a draw ... which is not always the case (typically in [Reversi](https://en.wikipedia.org/wiki/Reversi)).
-- The iterative deepening search always stop deepening when it find a winning move.
+- The iterative deepening search always stops deepening when it finds a winning move.
 It prevents finding other deeper winning moves.
 It's not a problem when playing a game, but for analysis, it is one.
 - Using non exact entries in transposition table to update the alpha/beta values leads to invalid results.
 For example: 4n2r/2k1Q2p/5B2/2N5/2B2R2/1P6/3PKPP1/6q1 b - - 2 46 in JChess engine at depth 7 returns a score of -1600 (PV: c7-c6, e7-d7, c6-b6, c5-a4, b6-a5, d7-b5) instead of M-3 (PV: c7-c6, f6-h8, g1-g2, e7-e8, c6-c5, e8-d8, g2-f2).

 ## TODO
+- There's probably a bug or something very misleading in ClockSettings: withNNext has a number of plies arguments, but it seems that the usage is to deal with number of moves (not plies which are half moves).
 - PerfT could use getLegalMoves instead of getMoves().
 It would save the move sort cost.
 - Maybe TTAi scoreToTT and ttToScore would be at a better place in TranspositionTablePolicy.
 Another, maybe better, approach is to compute fixed (mat) values in Negamax class and have a flag in the table (and in its store method) to explicitly set the stored value as a fixed value.
 It would allow those values to be used regardless of the depth at which they are recorded.
 - EvaluatedMove.compareTo does not sort in natural order which can be confusing